- Lower School

 - Build a wider perspective through work and travel that will inform the students' future decision making

-In 2016, SFDS is partnering with the World Leadership Organization to provide a new culminating experience to our students.
-Students will travel to Cochiti, New Mexico, where they will camp near the Kasha Kutuwe Tent Rocks National Monument and work with the Pueblo people.
+In 2016, SF Day partnered with the World Leadership Organization to provide a new culminating experience to our students.
+Students travelled to Cochiti, New Mexico, where they camped near the Kasha Kutuwe Tent Rocks National Monument and worked with the Pueblo people.
 Pueblo de Cochiti is located 35 miles southeast of Santa Fe, New Mexico, and is the main town in a 54,000 acre Native American reservation that is home to 1,175 people.
-By working with and learning from local leaders, students will learn about the cultural, social, economic, and political issues in the Pueblo community.
+By working with and learning from local leaders, students learned about the cultural, social, economic, and political issues in the Pueblo community.